Anchor Weight by Boat Size Calculator

 How does boat length determine anchor weight?

-Why is a 'chain leader' important even with an all-rope rode?
+Why is a chain leader necessary even with a rope rode?

 What is the recommended scope ratio for anchoring?